Boo! (1932 film)

-Boo! is a 1932 American Pre-Code comedy short film by Universal Pictures, directed and written by Albert DeMond.
-Boo! contains clips of horror films Nosferatu (1922), The Cat Creeps (1930), and Frankenstein (1931), mocking them thoroughly.
+Boo! is a 1932 American short film by Universal Pictures, directed and written by Albert DeMond.
+Boo! contains clips from the films Nosferatu (1922), The Cat Creeps (1930), and Frankenstein (1931), mocking them thoroughly.

 Even though this short film was produced by Universal Studios, the makers decided not to use footage from the company's own version of Dracula, but instead to use footage from the German expressionist film Nosferatu directed by F. W. Murnau.
 Universal had obtained a print of Nosferatu in 1929 during their negotiations for the rights of Dracula for means of studying the film prior to developing their own adaptation, this print initially being one among several confiscated for destruction by the demand of Florence Stoker.
-The only surviving footage of The Cat Creeps—otherwise considered a lost film—are the clips included in Boo!
+The only surviving footage of The Cat Creeps—otherwise considered a lost film—are the clips included in Boo!.
+The short film's copyright was renewed in 1960.

 Plot

-The film starts with a man (Morton Lowry) reading the novel Dracula.
+The film begins with a man (Morton Lowry) reading the novel Dracula.
 The narrator says that they are presenting their own formula for cheap entertainment, a nightmare.
 They say to eat a real lobster, not the kind they send to congress, have milk, and work up a chill.
 The man falls asleep.

 They then go to a cellar (edited from Nosferatu) where the caretaker Hutter (Gustav von Wagenheim) is making sure all the ghosts are locked up for the night.
 He sees a coffin.
 He wants to ask his name and how he feels.
 It's Dracula (Count Orlok, played by Max Schreck).
 The caretaker tries to leave, but he keeps coming back.
 He can't sleep so he sleeps in a hammock (now edited of Albert Venohr).
 You see Dracula, so the caretaker goes upstairs and returns with a hatchet (now edited of Wolfgang Heinz) and breaks Dracula's coffin.
 It hurts Dracula, causing him to get up.
 He then leaves, and sees if it was as close as he thought.
 He is scared, and Dracula sucks his blood, 'Gush, Gush'.
 Dracula then goes to sleep for 100 years, until congress does something about the depression.

 It then goes to a laboratory (edited from Frankenstein) where a Doctor (Edward Van Sloan) is doing something to The Monster (Boris Karloff).
 The Monster awakes, and kills the Doctor.
 The Monster gets together with Dracula, and is afraid of him.